CellProfiler/CellProfiler-Analyst/README.txt

 ---------------------------------
-  V. New Features in 2.1
+ VI.
+New Features in 2.1
 ---------------------------------
 * Classifier now works on Windows!
 * When fetching thumbnails, you may now select "image" from the filter combo-